 - Deploy GPUs for graphic processing, video rendering and audio segmenting.

-- Run a managed software-defined data center through the VMware Cloud variant, which is scheduled to be available in 2020.
+- Run a managed software-defined data center through the VMware Cloud variant.

-Organizations that already have a great on-premises setup are better off integrating their servers with AWS Direct Connect or Amazon VPC, which can help extend functionality and expand your current system in the format of your preference.
+Organizations that already have an established on-premises setup are better off integrating their servers with AWS Direct Connect or Amazon VPC, which can help extend functionality and expand your current system in the format of your preference.
 An Outpost could be used for this, but it would require a relatively excessive amount of capacity management.

 - Use Amazon ECS for low-latency workloads that need to be close to on-premises applications and data.

-- Use Amazon Elastic Kubernetes Service worker nodes for low-latency workloads that must run near on-premises data stores.
+- Use Amazon EKS worker nodes for low-latency workloads that must run near on-premises data stores.

-- Create Amazon EMR clusters to execute low-latency workloads with on-premises data and deploy applications on a constantly connected network.
+- Create Amazon Elastic MapReduce clusters to execute low-latency workloads with on-premises data and deploy applications on a constantly connected network.

 - Use Amazon RDS to create a managed database with on-premises data centers.
-It enables you to use the same AWS Management console, CLI and RDS API in order to manage the RDS databases fully in the cloud.
+It enables you to use the same AWS Management Console, Command Line Interface (CLI) and RDS API in order to manage the RDS databases fully in the cloud.
 You can then use the nearest AWS Region for disaster recovery, archival storage or cloud bursting.

-Outpost Equipment.
-On-premises hardware such as switches, servers, racks and cabling that establishes access to AWS Outposts services.
+Outpost equipment.
+On-premises hardware such as switches, servers, racks and cabling that establishes access to an AWS Outpost.

 Of course, none of the potential benefits of this service matter if the price doesn't make fiscal sense for your business.
 Outposts are purchased for three-year terms, and payments can be made upfront or spread out over the course of the deal.
-Upfront payments can be full or partial, and they lower the total price, compared to putting $0 down to get started.
+Upfront payments can be full or partial and they lower the total price, compared to putting $0 down to get started.
+Monthly payments without upfront investment are also available.

 Outposts aren't cheap.
-EC2 configurations cost anywhere from a little over $100,000 to well over $1 million, depending on the region and payment plan.
+EC2 configurations cost anywhere from approximately $118,000 to well over $1 million, depending on the region and payment plan.
 This cost includes delivery, installation, maintenance and upgrades.
-Storage is charged per month, per gigabyte.
+Your choice of compute, graphics, memory or storage optimization will influence this pricing.
+Cost also depends on unit size.

 How to order an Outpost device